Kobby6-lang/Dino-Game/Tutorial(9).md

 ## 9. UI

-Create a Font folder where you will add a font you created yourself or took from the internet.
+Create a Font folder to add a font you created or took from the internet.

 Then, you convert it to a text mesh pro mesh.

-We can do this by right-clicking and going to **create** and look for Text Mesh Pro, and click on font asset.
+We can do this by right-clicking and going to **create**, look for Text Mesh Pro, and click on font asset.

-Or we go to Windows text mesh pro, Font Assest Creator, add your font, and click save.
+Or go to Windows Text Mesh Pro, Font Asset Creator, add your font, and click save.

 Before we add in the text, we right-click on hierarchy and go to the canvas.